 - 4. In the Overland Soil Erosion dialog, select Kilinc-Richardson for Transport capacity. - 5.
-Although you can specify as many sediment particle sizes as you desire, typically three sediment sizes are used to describe the soils sand, silt, and clay.
+Although as many sediment particle sizes as desired can be specified, typically three sediment sizes are used to describe the soils sand, silt, and clay.
 Click the Add button three times to add three sediments - 6.
 Fill in the Sediments spreadsheet with values from the following table: